swcarpentry/shell-novice/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-total 28
+total 0
- 4 animal-counts   4 creatures  12 numbers.txt   4 proteins   4 writing
+0 animal-counts  0 creatures  0 numbers.txt  0 populations  0 proteins  0 writing
 ~~~
 {: .output}

-Note that the sizes returned by `ls -s` are in *blocks*.
+Note that the sizes returned by `ls -s` are in *blocks*, and clearly include some rounding.
 As these are defined differently for different operating systems, you may not obtain the same figures as in the example.